jvde-github/AIS-catcher/README.md

 Frequency (Hz)     : 162000000
 Sampling rate (Hz) : 1536000
 ----------------------
-[AIS engine v0.10]	: 31 msgs at 45 msg/s
+[AIS engine v0.10]	: 34 msgs at 47 msg/s
-[Non-coherent Standard model]	: 3 msgs at 4.4 msg/s
+[Non-coherent Standard model]	: 3 msgs at 4.2 msg/s
-[AIS engine v0.10]	: 3.9e+02 ms
+[AIS engine v0.10]	: 4e+02 ms
 [Non-coherent Standard model]	: 2.1e+02 ms
 ```
-In this example the experimental coherent demodulation model performs quite well in contrast to the standard engine with 31 messages identified versus 3 for the standard engine.
+In this example the experimental coherent demodulation model performs quite well in contrast to the standard engine with 34 messages identified versus 3 for the standard engine.
 This is typical when there are few messages with poor quality.
-The prototype engine still will underperform if message density is very high and signal quality is strong because of the lack of precision of the frequency correction.
-The coherent model is now the standard.
+The coherent model is now the standard but the improvements seen for this particular file are exceptional.
 It is still quite brute force but at least I got a first version of a coherent model to work.
 The journey has started!

 Releases
 --------